 A specific software specialist will be adept at the advanced features of accounting software like Intuit QuickBooks ®.
 A small business owner should look for a specialized outsourced accounting service, which uses the same accounting software or one that can convert the business easily to a new accounting system.
 The best fit is when the CAS firm is an expert in the same accounting system used by the business.

-Intuit QuickBooks ® is the most-popular accounting software for small businesses, featuring more than 7 million Desktop users and 1.5 million QuickBooks Online customers globally.**
+Intuit QuickBooks ® is the most-popular accounting software for small businesses, with over 25.65 million businesses on the platform.

 Larger businesses may need to look for a CAS firm specializing in Microsoft Dynamics 365, Sage or NetSuite, enterprise resource planning (ERP) software featuring customer relationship management (CRM) and e-commerce.
 NetSuite, a technology enabler, provides an integrated view of core business processes – often in real time.